rocky-linux/documentation/docs/guides/package_management/dnf_package_manager.md

 kernelshark.x86_64                                                                                                              1:1.2-10.el9                                                                                            appstream
 ```

-List information on installed and available kernel tools and modules matching information with this command:
+List information on installed and available kernel tools, modules, and matching information with this command:

 ```bash
 sudo dnf list kernel-tools\* kernel-modules\*